ctmrbio/BACTpipe/README.md

 Complete documentation is available at https://bactpipe.readthedocs.io.

 ## Quick-start
-You need to have [Nextflow](https://www.nextflow.io) installed.
+You need to have [Nextflow](https://www.nextflow.io) and Python 3.6+ installed.
 The easiest way to get BACTpipe up and running is to install all other dependencies using [conda](https://conda.io/docs/).
-The following command installs the required
+The following command installs the required software:
-software:

     conda install java mash bbmap fastqc shovill multiqc